qradiolink/qradiolink/docs/OPERATION.md

 Do note that the identifier digits are the most important: **0403:6001**.
 At the moment, such USB relays can be sourced on Amazon and Ebay and can be identified by the light silver-blue colour of the board.
 Other types of relays may be supported in the future.
 - QRadioLink can control a maximum of 8 relays, and the used relays can be configured in the Setup page.
 The setting called **relay_sequence** is an 8 bit char bitmask that can take values from 0 to 255 and each bit controls the relay with the bit+1 number, starting with bit 0 and relay number 1.
 The order in which relays are activated and deactivated during a transmission cycle is always as follows: activation starting with relay 1 to relay 8, deactivation in reverse order (relay 8 to relay 1).
 A Python script **( ext/ftdi.py )** is included to help you determine the order of relays on the board.
 - Video will be displayed in the upper right corner.
-There is a V4L2 guide in the docs/ directory for troubleshooting camera settings for advanced users in case of issues.
+Currently the system default camera is used for capturing the images.
 - **New**: starting with version 0.8.5-rc4, the video transmission also has sound, using the Opus audio codec.
-There is a known issue with a crash caused by gstreamer when the application has the video mode selected at startup, and after a video transmission the user attempts to switch to another mode.
-As a workaround, only switch to the video mode after starting the TX flowgraph, and switch to another mode before exiting the application.
-Since the video mode now uses the Qt backend with gstreamer, there are still some small issues around it which may be solved with future Qt versions.
 - IP radio modem operation mode requires net administration priviledges (NET_ADMIN capabilities) to be granted to the application.
 An error message will be output at startup if these priviledges are not present.
 You can safely ignore this message if you don't need to use the IP modem facility.
 <pre>$ sudo setcap "cap_net_raw,cap_net_admin+eip" ./qradiolink</pre>
 - VOX mode requires careful setup of system microphone gain to avoid getting stuck on transmit.
 The VOX activation level can be configured in the **Setup** page.